Sunday, November 28, 2021

 The Terror is sometimes counted as an honorary member of Corman's Edgar Allan Poe adaptations, and though it is based on none of Poe's works, it's easy to see whytoo easy, really, as Corman shot it on The Raven's sets and took eager recourse to his stock footage library, mostly the exterior matte paintings from Pit and the Pendulum, though House of Usher's House of Usher shows up almost as frequentlybut the main thing is that it too is a little Gothic shocker, if now at the lowest level of implementation possible for a film that bears the American International Pictures logo.
 (But not its copyright, and while Corman wound up years later with a foreign version that he copyrighted, I don't suppose James Nicholson or Samuel Zarkoff lost much sleep over losing this one to the public domain.)

 Things don't start off all that badly, narratively-speaking, and our tale, developed and elaborated upon over most of a year till it eventually collapsed under its own contradictions, starts off simply, with Lt.
-Andre Duvalier (Nicholson) of the French First Empire separated from his unit and lost in what the Wikipedia plot summary describes as the Confederation of the Rhine, and perhaps this is confirmed by some line in the film that I missed, though given the Pit stock footage and other Monterrey location shooting, I prefer to think of it as the French Illyrian coast in order to keep at least a tenuous hold on my sanity.
+Andre Duvalier (Nicholson) of the French First Empire separated from his unit and lost in what the Wikipedia plot summary describes as the Confederation of the Rhine, and perhaps this is confirmed by some line in the film that I missed, though given the Pit stock footage and other Monterey location shooting, I prefer to think of it as the French Illyrian coast in order to keep at least a tenuous hold on my sanity.
 On the shore, Duvalier meets a woman, Helene (Knight), beautiful but enigmatic.
 She tempts him into the surf, only to vanish, whereupon a falcon attacks him.
 Other mishaps befall him, but he is rescued, waking to find himself in the care of an old woman, Katarina (Dorothy Neumann), who keeps the kind of beakers and piping lying around that say "mad scientist" though Corman meant "witch."
 The falcon's there too; she also bears the name "Helene."

 This is not going where you expect it to, more's the pity, and Duvalier insists he saw a woman, and his rescuer insists he probably didn't, though he encounters her again in the night woods, where she again almost leads him to his doom.
 Katarina's servant Gustaf (Jonathan Haze) saves him, and, despite Karatina's assertion that he's mute, he's not so mute that he can't tell Duvalier to go to the castle of Baron Victor Von Lemme (Karloff), and that if he finds out what happened to a certain "Eric," he'll find the answer to what Helene really is.
 Duvalier does so, much to the chagrin of the Baron and his servant Stefan (Miller), but Duvalier leverages his status as a French officer to barge his way in, though not before he spies "Helene" standing in a window.
 Second verse same as the first, the Baron insists he could not have seen any woman, and when Duvalier describes her, he turns Duvalier's attention to the painting that dominates the room.
 This is an expressionist vision of his wife, Ilsa, the spitting image of "Helene," or so they say, though neither the painting nor the sketch Duvalier did of Helene resemble Knight more than vaguely.
 He directs him to look at the date: this was Ilsa twenty years ago, the year she also died.

-There is a halfway-appealing old-fashioned ghost story vibe to The Terror while it's clumsily setting up the pieces of its plot, the kind of thing, say, Algernon Blackwood might have written, and it's almost-not-bad.
+There is a halfway-appealing old-fashioned ghost story vibe to The Terror while it's clumsily setting up the pieces of its plot, and it's almost-not-bad.
 It's remarkable, anyway, that this was made at least partly in tandem with The Raven, because Nicholson actually reads as an actor in this onea stilted one, but an actor, though in some scenes, he can even register faintly as doing a real proto-Jack, growl-drawling his lines in his inimitable (that is, extremely-imitable) way, and giving a weird but not entirely unwelcome anachronistic spin to the stately proceedings of a 19th century spooky tale.
 And that spectral lover, those old folks with their secrets, all thatwell, it kind of works, at least for a little while.
 It is not the longest while, but long enough that I found myself giving this infamous movie a chance, even wondering if the twist was that Duvalier was the ghost.
 Well, whatever you think of that idea, I assure you it's much more reasonable and much less obnoxiously unnecessary than the actual twists that Corman and his writers at length inflicted upon their movie.
 It turns out that a lot of this does not make much sense, and certainly isn't well-communicated; Corman observed that the co-directors he'd assigned to help patch The Terror into a feature film seemed to have different ideas about what the story even was, and I certainly believe him.
 But even the Karloff scenes feel like they're being spitballed.

 A nonsense narrative isn't the death-knell for a Corman Gothicbesides Usher, I think all of the Corman Poes to date bear lesser or greater indications of illogicand Corman's Gothic horrors are at least as much about musty, cobwebby mood.
 Karloff and Miller and Knight get that, and Nicholson's attempt (probably not a conscious attempt) to give the film a countervailing personality even helps to throw that into relief.
 I think everyone tried, most of all Corman's composers Ron Stein and Les Baxter (there's no telling who did exactly what), who try very hard indeed with an insistent and almost-constant score thrown annoyingly high up in the sound mix.
 It's almost successful at bullying an atmosphere into the film.